Mykonos

 Mykonos (/ˈmɪkənɒs, -noʊs/, /UKalsoˈmiːk-/; Μύκονος /el/) is a Greek island, part of the Cyclades, lying between Tinos, Syros, Paros and Naxos.
 The island has an area of 85.5 km2 and rises to an elevation of 341 m at its highest point.
 At the 2021 census, there were 10,704 inhabitants, most of whom lived in the largest town, Mykonos, which is on the west coast.
 The town is also known as Chora (i.e. 'Town' in Greek, following the common practice in Greece when the name of the island itself is the same as the name of the principal town).

 Mykonos's nickname is "The Island of the Winds", due to the very strong winds that usually blow on the island.
 Tourism is a major industry and Mykonos is known for its vibrant nightlife.

 Name

 There are two prevailing theories as to the origin of the name "Mykonos".
 The first, from Hesychius of Alexandria, surmises that the name comes from the ancient Greek "Mykon", which roughly translates to "pile of stones" or "rocky place".
 The second, from Stephanus of Byzantium, ties it to the mythological hero Mykonos, son of Anius.

 History

 Herodotus mentions Carians as the original inhabitants of the island.
 Ionians from Athens seem to have followed next in the early 11th century BC.
-There were many people living on the neighboring island of Delos, only 2 km away, which meant that Mykonos became an important place for supplies and transit.
+There were many people living on the neighboring island of Delos, the meeting ground for the Delian League, only 2 km away, which meant that Mykonos became an important place for supplies and transit.
 It was, however, during ancient times a rather poor island with limited agricultural resources.
 Its inhabitants were polytheists and worshiped many gods.